rainswerld/effervess-client/README.md

 - Deciding on how hops should be modeled in my recipeSchema
 - Giving the user the ability to search using keywords
 - Styling
+- Make update into its own modal
+- Giving more specific failed messaging on authorization steps using conditions

 ## Images